-Table Talk is a compilation of Gill’s articles over the years, a food critic of notable importance, there’s a lot that can be learned from his writing and the unashamed almost brash reviews of what and where he eats.
+Table Talk is a compilation of Gill’s articles over the years, a food critic of notable importance, there’s a lot that can be learned from his writing and the unashamed, almost brash reviews of what and where he eats.

-What caught my eye was the integrity and moral values with which he goes about his business of reviewing and that’s something every food-blogger in particular needs to think about.
+What caught my eye was the integrity and moral values with which he goes about his business of reviewing, and that’s something every food blogger in particular needs to think about.

-Humour and wit are two essential ingredients in Gill’s book which makes his thoughts and observations a lot easier to consume and appreciate especially his feelings on world cuisines.
+Humour and wit are two essential ingredients in Gill’s book, which makes his thoughts and observations a lot easier to consume and appreciate, especially his feelings on world cuisines.

-Table Talk by A. A. Gill is what food journalism should be and if you’re thinking of getting into the business – be it as a restaurateur or a blogger or anything in-between – then you must give this one a read.
+Table Talk by A. A. Gill is what food journalism should be, and if you’re thinking of getting into the business – be it as a restaurateur or a blogger or anything in-between – then you must give this one a read.

 When it comes to must-haves, Sous Chef is essential for all aspiring chefs out there.
-A lot like Restaurant Babylon – although, less gossipy and more to the point – Sous Chef by Michael Gibney is a day in the life of, you guessed it smarty pants, a sous chef.
+A lot like Restaurant Babylon – although less gossipy and more to the point – Sous Chef by Michael Gibney is a day in the life of, you guessed it, smarty pants, a sous chef.

 Gibney takes us behind the revolving doors to what goes on in the burning heat of commercial kitchens and the people responsible for what you eat.

-Sous Chef is about people, the individuals who spend hours, many a time at the expense of family and relationships, to prepare something they hope will bring a smile on the face of those who consume their offerings.
+Sous Chef is about people, the individuals who spend hours, many a time at the expense of family and relationships, to prepare something they hope will bring a smile to the face of those who consume their offerings.

 I don’t think I have to sell The New Yorker’s Book of Food and Drink to you.
-I mean it is The New Yorker after all, and it’s one of those thick books that look good on your bookshelf.
+I mean it is The New Yorker, after all, and it’s one of those thick books that look good on your bookshelf.

 In fact, the cherry on top can be that it comes filled with the best articles on food and drink from the best there has been – featured in the magazine over the years.

-It is also one of those books that you can go back to ever-so-often or else like me, read it in parts, cherishing every bit of it slowly like a well-cooked meal.
+It is also one of those books that you can go back to ever so often or else, like me, read it in parts, cherishing every bit of it slowly like a well-cooked meal.

 Chillies and Porridge is food nostalgia at its best.

-There’s Rocky & Mayur’s The Food Wicket which talks about society cricket and how street food and community living was essential in shaping their friendship.
+There’s Rocky & Mayur’s The Food Wicket, which talks about society cricket and how street food and community living was essential in shaping their friendship.

 In Walks with Lyla, Niloufer Ichaporia King takes us through the narrow lanes that form Mumbai to give us an insight into the many markets dotted around the city serving functional ingredients and food.

 Chitrita Banerji tells us all about that essential regional cooking utensil that is The Bengali Bonti.
-These are but some of the stories that for the essence of one of my favourite books from last year, Chillies and Porridge.
+These are but some of the stories that for the essence of one of my favorite books from last year, Chillies and Porridge.